Melek Tourhan: Early life

-Born in Istanbul in 1869, Melek was a Circassian.
+Born in Istanbul on 27 October 1869, Melek was a Circassian.
 However, unlike many Circassians in the Ottoman era, she was not a slave.
 Emine Foat Tugay, whose mother Princess Nimet Mouhtar was a friend of Melek, described her as "a pocket Venus, tiny but perfectly proportioned, a pretty, lively brunette, with great charm."
 Tugay states in her family memoirs that "as a child [Melek] was delicate and was often sent to spend a fortnight with Neshedil Qadin [wife of Khedive Isma'il and mother of Princess Nimet] in the salubrious air of Zaaferan."

 Melek's father Hasan Tourhan Pasha was a captain in the Ottoman Navy.
 When Melek was still an infant, he offered her for adoption in order to improve her lot in life.
 Melek was adopted by Jeshm Afet Hanim, the third wife of Khedive Isma'il Pasha of Egypt.

 Marriage

-In 1887, she married Hussein Kamel, the khedive's favorite son.
-She bore him three daughters: Kadria, Samiha and Badiha.
+On 26 December 1886, she married Hussein Kamel, the khedive's favorite son.
+They had three daughters: Kadria, Samiha and Badiha.
 Hussein Kamel was not expected to ascend the throne when Melek married him.
 When his eldest brother Khedive Tewfik died in 1892, he was succeeded by his son Abbas Hilmi II, who fathered two sons of his own during his reign.
 However, events took an unexpected turn with the outbreak of World War I. The United Kingdom, which was occupying Egypt at the time, deposed Abbas and installed his uncle Hussein Kamel as Egypt's new ruler.
 Hussein Kamel was given the title of Sultan of Egypt by the British in order to emphasize the end of Egypt's status as a vassal of the Ottoman Sultan.
 As a result, Melek received the title of Sultana.
 Hussein Kamel invented for himself and his wife the style of Hautesse (عظمة), which can be translated into English as Gloriness.

 Hussein Kamel was a family man who treated Melek with respect and devotion.
 During his reign, Melek kept a low profile.
 In keeping with the other royal consorts who preceded her, she attended performances at the Khedivial Opera House, although she was seated in a box separated from the rest of the audience by a Mashrabiya.